Jack Lis: Pair jailed for Caerphilly dog attack death

 Amy Salter, 29, of Trethomas, Caerphilly, was jailed for three years for the same offence.

-Hayden and Salter had both pleaded guilty to the offence at an earlier hearing.
+Hayden and Salter had both pleaded guilty at an earlier hearing.

 Jack was a pupil at Cwm Ifor Primary School in Caerphilly, and died at the scene in a house on the housing estate.